Source: dimitrisvetsikas1969

 Theme and Topics

-- Refactoring in the context of microservices architectures.
+• Refactoring in the context of microservice architectures

 Contributions and Evaluation

-- Full papers: research papers, industry experiences, or case studies (12 pages in LNCS format, incl. references, single-blinded).
+• Full papers: research papers, industry case studies (between 8 and 16 pages in LNCS format, incl. references, single-blinded).

-- Extended Abstracts: tool presentations, position papers (2 pages, not part of the proceedings).
+• Extended Abstracts: tool presentations, position papers (2 to 4 pages, including references, will not appear in the proceedings)

-In accordance with ICSOC 2024 publication guideline for workshops, accepted papers will be published in the post-proceedings.
+In accordance with ECSA 2025 publication guideline for workshops, accepted papers will be published in the post-proceedings.

 How to submit